xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 The three component which LPTS needs to accomplish its task are:

 - **Port Arbitrator Process**
-    - One process instance per CPU
 	- Aggregates bindings into flows
 	- Generates IFIB and Pre-IFIB
 	- Allocates Flow Group IDs
 	- Does not touch packets
 - **Flow Manager Process**
-    - One process instance per CPU
 	- Copies IFIB slice updates from the Port Arbitrator to netio
 	- Does not touch packets
 	- Acts as a Sub-Server to the Port Arbitrator
 - **Pre-IFIB Manager Process**
-    - One instance per CPU and NPU
 	- Copies Pre-IFIB updates from the Port Arbitrator to netio
 	- Filters and translates Pre-IFIB updates into TCAM updates
 	- Does not touch packets